tobiastimm/frontend-coding-first-steps/src/05/README.md

 </table>
 ```

-Like a document you can also seperate the table into different parts like `thead`, `tbody`and `tfoot`.
+Like a document, you can also separate the table into different parts like `thead`, `tbody`and `tfoot`.
-This for example is needed to enhance the looks of the columns.
+For example, you need that to enhance the looks of the columns.

 ```html
 <table>